 1) Do I need to apply for an F-1 student visa?

 If your main purpose of coming to the U.S. is to study, then you should obtain an F-1 student visa prior to entering.
-To get an I-20 from our school in order to apply for the visa, you should enroll in at least 8 weeks of our full-time Intensive Language Program (20 hours per week) at one of our three main school locations: Midtown, Manhattan; Uptown, Manhattan; or Jackson Heights, Queens.
+To apply for the visa, you will require an I-20 form from NYLC.
+F-1 Students must enroll in our Intensive Language Program (20 hours per week), for a minimum of 8 weeks.
+Our Intensive Language Program is available at our two accredited school locations; NYLC Manhattan or NYLC Queens.

 If you are visiting as a tourist, you are also welcome to engage in part-time, short-term study that is incidental to your main purpose (just “for fun”).
 We recommend our Semi-Intensive Program (16 hours per week, Mon – Thurs) for this purpose, which is below full-time hours.